 Longines HydroConquest: Best affordable luxury diver’s watch

 Whether you’re freediving coral reefs or wreck diving far from the coast, you need a watch that won’t be out of its depth, and the Longines HydroConquest will do more than keep up with you.
-With its 300-metre water resistance, and screw-down crown too, you’ll have no problem taking this timepiece out on your underwater explorations.
+With its 300-meter water resistance and screw-down crown too, you’ll have no problem taking this timepiece out on your underwater explorations.

-The black bezel is made from aluminium—lightweight and UV resistant—and is unidirectional.
+The black bezel is made from aluminum—lightweight and UV resistant—and is unidirectional.
 The dial has luminous hands, and there’s a date display at 3 o’clock.
 The L263 movement is highly reliable and precise.

 A Swiss-quality movement, extra durable materials, and a rather dashing profile—as the name suggests, you really will be conquering the seas with this Longines HydroConquest timepiece.

 Best for: a classic pro diving watch at an accessible price, we think this is the best affordable luxury dive watch of the year.

 Case size: 39 millimetres Material: stainless steel Movement type: quartz Water resistance: up to 300 metres

 Rolex Submariner 16800: The most iconic dive watch

 One Swiss diver watch guaranteed to cause a stir among anyone who knows anything about watches is the Rolex Submariner.
 There’s just no other scuba dive watch out there that has the same instantaneous name recognition.
 It helps, of course, that it was also the original James Bond watch.

 Within the Rolex Submariner collection, however, there’s one model in particular that has a devoted following of fans: the Rolex Submariner 16800.
 Known as the transitional Submariner, this specific edition offered watch-wearers totally new features while also retaining aspects of the original.